korada-abhilash/Chat_Application/README.md

-Created a Chat Application using React,Node.js with MongoDB
+Created a Chat Application using ReactJS,NodeJS with MongoDB